 Despite such protests Haughey refused to budge.
 Three days later, on 12 May, Hughes passed away after fifty-nine days on hunger strike.
 Hughes’s death led to a further surge in rioting throughout Northern Ireland, while in Dublin an estimated 2,000 people attempted to break into the British Embassy; the attack on the embassy resulted in the Gardaí mounting a baton charge against the protestors.
 Between Hughes’s passing in mid-May and the last week in August, eight more prisoners died on hunger strike.
 Outside the H-Block during this same period approximately sixty people, civilians, policemen and members of the British Armed Forces died in acts of violence.
 Northern Ireland society was on the brink of anarchy.

 The deaths of Sands and Hughes compounded Haughey’s anxieties.
 He believed that if a ‘greater degree of flexibility had been shown by the British government, the latest tragedy could have been averted’.
-On the afternoon of 13 May and again the following morning 14 May Haughey held two meetings with the families of Republican hunger strikers Raymond McCreesh and Patsy O’Hara; by this stage both men were close to dying. to the disappointment of those in attendance Haughey once again point blankly refused to publicly call on Thatcher to grant the five demands.
+On the afternoon of 13 May and again the following morning 14 May Haughey held two meetings with the families of Republican hunger strikers Raymond McCreesh and Patsy O’Hara; by this stage both men were close to dying.
+Elizabeth O’Hara, Pasty’s sister, asked Haughey “what he could do?”.
+She asked the taoiseach to publicly declare support for the protesters’ demands.
+Although Haughey allegedly promised Elizabeth O’Hara that her brother “is not going to die”, to the disappointment of those in attendance Haughey once again point blankly refused to publicly call on Thatcher to grant the five demands.
+His rational for refusing to support this proposal, Elizabeth O’Hara noted, was because he did not want to become involved in a ‘propaganda war’ with the British government.
 According to the hunger strikers relatives’ record of their discussions Haughey even declined to say whether the hunger strikers’ requests for the five demands ‘were justified’.

 There was now a widespread perception that Haughey had been far too lenient in his dealings with Thatcher in relation to the hunger strike.
 Indeed, the sign were ominous considering that Thatcher had gone out of her way to personally express ‘her appreciation’ to Haughey regarding ‘the calm line he has taken’ during the crisis.
 ‘Like him’, Thatcher explained’, ‘she had tried to keep alive the search for peace and reconciliation’.
 Figg described Haughey’s public response to the enveloping crisis as ‘restrained’, but warned that the taoiseach faced ‘loud murmurings within his own party against the line which he is taking’.